-On officially supported “G-SYNC Compatible” FreeSync monitors (see Nvidia’s G-SYNC Monitors list), my recommendation to limit the FPS below the max refresh rate, and to use G-SYNC + V-SYNC “On” to eliminate tearing 100% of the time, should still apply.
+Yes, on officially supported “G-SYNC Compatible” FreeSync monitors (see Nvidia’s G-SYNC Monitors list), my recommendation to limit the FPS (a safe -3 minimum) below the max refresh rate, and to use G-SYNC + V-SYNC “On” to eliminate tearing 100% of the time, still applies.

 Below is list of links relating to “G-SYNC Compatible” functionality.
-If and when any new information is discovered, this FAQ entry will continue to be updated whenever new information becomes available.
+This FAQ entry will continue to be updated whenever new information becomes available.

 “G-SYNC Compatible” FreeSync Monitor Resources

 - Nvidia: “Support For Newly Validated G-SYNC Compatible Displays” AOC U27G3X, AOC AG275QA1, I-O DATA GDQ271JA, LG 27GR93U, LG 27GR750Q, LG 38WR850C-W